jlmd/AnimatedCircleLoadingView/README.md

 Usage
 ----
-Add AnimatedCircleLoadingView to your layout and definde mainColor and secondaryColor as custom attributes:
+Add AnimatedCircleLoadingView to your layout and define mainColor and secondaryColor as custom attributes:

 ```java
 <com.github.jlmd.animatedcircleloadingview.AnimatedCircleLoadingView